Twitter is a free, online micro-blogging platform that enables you to post punchy updates and messages ('tweets')

 - Answer questions about your products or services

 - Pass on news about your sector

 - Let people know what is going on in your firm

 You can also pay to advertise on Twitter in order to broaden your reach and get your brand in front of more people.

 The amount of time and effort you commit to Twitter will determine what results you see.
 However, be careful - it can quickly expand to take up however much time you have.

 A good strategy is to use it in short, sharp bursts - a few minutes each, perhaps three or four times a day.
-Twitter works well on mobile devices, so you may be able to fit it into your schedule at convenient points - like when you're waiting for a train or taking a coffee break.
+Twitter works well on mobile devices, so you may be able to fit it into your schedule at convenient points - when you're waiting for a train or taking a coffee break, for instance.